moia-oss/aws-dynamodb-table-multi-gsis/README.md

 ## Relase

-To release a new version of the construct, you can run the following command:
+To release a new version of the construct, you can run the following commands:

 ```bash
 npm install